dabit1/react-redux-tdd/README.md

-# react-redux-tdd
+# react-redux-test
-A module to test the complete flow of redux including components
+A module to test the complete flow of redux including react components